KasperskyLab/Kaspresso/docs/Tutorial/Working_with_adb.en.md

 First, we check that the path to java is correct.
 To do this, we write `java -version`.

-If everything is fine, then you will see version of installed Java.
+If everything is fine, then you will see the installed version of Java.

 <img src="../images/adb_lesson/java_version_success.png" alt="Java version showed"/>